 Can I take my vehicle abroad and how does this work?

-You can take your vehicle abroad within the European Union (EU) and to Iceland, Norway, Switzerland and Liechtenstein for up to 90 days in total within a 12-month period.
+You can take your vehicle abroad within the European Union (EU) and to Iceland, Norway, Switzerland and Liechtenstein.

 You need to get a VE103 form and take it with you

 Call the RAC on 0800 731 3310 to let them know you're taking your car abroad.
 When you ask for your VE103, they'll offer you RAC European breakdown cover.
-If you applied for your vehicle on or after 1 July 2026, you'll need to pay an admin fee.
+If you order your vehicle on or after 1 July 2026, you’ll need to pay a £22 admin fee.

 If you want to travel for longer than 90 days